 Which search results will be effected?

-The update will affect mobile search results which are getting increasingly important.
+Both mobile and desktop: The update will affect mobile search results which are getting increasingly important.
+A more recent update also included desktop results.

 Which popups will be affected?